 We are subject to health, safety and environmental laws of various jurisdictions.
 These laws impose duties to protect people, the environment, and the communities in which we operate, as well as potential obligations to remediate contaminated sites.
 We have also been identified as a potentially responsible party under the US Comprehensive Environmental Response Compensation and Liability Act at a number of sites for remediation costs relating to our use or ownership of such sites in the US.
 Failure to manage these environmental risks properly could result in litigation, regulatory action and additional remedial costs that may materially and adversely affect our financial results.
-See Note 45 to the financial statements, 'Legal proceedings', for a discussion of the environmental related proceedings in which we are involved.
+See Note 45 to the financial statements, 'Legal proceedings in which we are involved.
 We routinely accrue amounts related to our liabilities for such matters.